 - 1. Divide your class into pairs.
-Give student A a card containing a calendar, such as the one in Fig..
-3. - 2.
-Give student B a card with questions to ask student A, such as: When's the first English test?
+Give student A card containing a calendar, such as the one in Figure 3.3. - 2.
+Give student B a card with questions to ask student A, such as:

+When's the first English test?
 How many days are there in this month?
 What's the date of the first Friday of this month?
 Is the tenth a Friday or a Saturday?
+When is the school football match?
+When does the gardening club meet?
+What's the date of the second Monday?
+When are you meeting with the librarian?
+When is your history homework due?
+When do you go to the dentist?